 Post COVID-19, as the clamour for the global manufacturing supply chain to move away from China is getting louder by the day, this is an opportune moment for India.
-Unlike our global counterparts, India is well positioned to emerge stronger than ever if it seizes the opportunity to become the
+Unlike our global counterparts, India is well positioned to emerge stronger than ever if it seizes the opportunity to become the preferred manufacturing destination.

-It is our passion for excellence that has propelled us to navigate numerous storms in our 95 year old existence and today we have arrived at a new dawn in our Raymond story preferred manufacturing destination.
 Our strong capabilities across the production lifecycle including easy access to raw materials, human capital and state-of-the-art manufacturing facilities makes the Indian economy more resilient than others.
 India is the second-largest producer and exporter of textiles after China and the fourth-largest producer and exporter of apparel after China, Bangladesh and Vietnam.
 There is ample headroom for growth and Indian manufacturing is in a bright spot, more so for the textile and apparel industry.